-As you might have experienced, there are certain times when a credit works best.
+There are certain times when giving a customer a store credit is the perfect solution.
 In fact, if you have a store with a diverse inventory, there are times when you could hold onto your sale by offering a store credit vs. a refund.
 Or, maybe it’s for another reason, like a customer’s bad experience might be that might be best smoothed over by giving them a bonus store credit.

 The ideal store credit will give the customer specific amount and if the purchase something below that amount, the remainder is available to apply to for a future purchase.
 For example, you give them a $100 credit, they spend $60, that remaining $40 is there until it expires or is totally used up.

 Also, if customers choose to purchase something that is more than the store credit that they have left, they will be able to easily take care of the difference at checkout.

 But however you choose to give store credits to customers, you want to be able to do it easily.

 WooCommerce Store Credits